patthoege/brain-flip/README.md

 [Back to top](<#table-of-contents>)

 ### Site Goal
-The game is designed to match 16 cards within 90 seconds, ensuring a quick and engaging experience for the user.
+The game is designed to match 16 cards within 60, 90 or 120 seconds, ensuring a quick and engaging experience for the user.
 The rules and functionality are kept simple to ensure minimal time is required for learning and understanding.

 [Back to top](<#table-of-contents>)